Clicky

 Security cameras have improved so much since I’ve started this website that I feel it’s just silly to not have one on your craft at all times.

-I know, for many, this sounds impossible because you may not have power where you keep your watercraft.
+I know many will think this sounds impossible because you may not have power where you keep your watercraft.
 The good news is that there are a lot of solar-powered security cameras, with many of them not requiring a subscription.

 Eufy has a solar outdoor security camera (Amazon Link Ad) that I, personally, use.
 It stays charged, so long as it gets enough sunlight, and the video quality is great.
 The only negative is that it needs to be within 30 feet of the unit to record movement.